-CLERGY INCOME
+CLEFGY INCOME

-- The following income is subject to Clergy Tax Rules: - Fair Rental Value of a Parsonage provided for the Pastor (including furnished utilities) &/or any Parsonage Adjustment (in lieu of parsonage) paid to the Pastor. - Value of Meals & Lodging provided for the Pastor & family for the Congregation's convenience.
+- The following income is subject to Clergy Tax Rules: - Fair Rental Value of a Parsonage provided for the Pastor (including furnished utilities) or Parsonage Adjustment (in lieu of parsonage) paid to the Pastor. - Value of Meals & Lodging provided for the Pastor & family for the Congregation's convenience.